ericdunbar/ics3u_wiki/termwork/Computer-Hardware.md

 2. Why was this part invented?
 What need did it fulfill?
 3. What other computer part(s) does your part connect to (excluding cables)?
 4. What careers were involved in the creation of your particular hardware component(s)?
-5. What are the costs for the part (budget version, an average version, and a high end version)
+5. What are the costs for the part (budget version, an average version, and a high end version)?
 6. What are the pros/cons of purchasing a more expensive version of the part.

 ##### Mr. Seidel's Group